kameshchauhan/katacoda-scenarios/openfaas/java8-gradle/step1.md

 ![OpenFaaS Architecture](https://docs.openfaas.com/images/of-conceptual-operator.png)

-### Access the Kubernetes Dashboard
-The kubernetes dashboard addon will be enabled in the environment to see the pods in action.
-Access the dashboard at:

-`echo $K8S_DASHBOARD`{{execute}}

 ### Access the OpenFaaS Gateway
 Assess the below Gatway URL and login with `user/pass` as `admin/admin`.
 Once login you should be